JoostBerkhout/PyKDA/docs/index.md

 an arbitrary state to a random state drawn according to the stationary distribution of the Markov chain.

-The package also contains Markov chain tooling for the calculations, for more details about these calculations and the theory, please refer to the book from [Kemeny and Snell (1976)](https://link-springer-com.vu-nl.idm.oclc.org/book/9780387901923).
+The package also contains Markov chain tooling for the calculations; for more details about these calculations and the theory, please refer to the book from [Kemeny and Snell (1976)](https://link-springer-com.vu-nl.idm.oclc.org/book/9780387901923).